OCA/sale-reporting/sale_comment_template/README.rst

 Sale Comments
 =============

-Adds comments on sales orders.
+Adds comments on

+#. sales orders:

    The comments can be edited directly on the sales orders or loaded from templates.

    Two positions are available for the comments:

    - above sale order lines
    - below sale order lines

    Texts are copied on the invoice when you will create invoice from sale order.

+#. sale order lines:

+   The formatted comments can be edited directly on the sales order lines.

 Installation
 ============